-5. RECOMMENDATIONS
+3. RECOMMENDATIONS

-- 5.1 The recommendations included below are the result of the analysis of responses to the review, the desktop review, interviews and the benchmarking exercise. - 5.2 The recommendations have been developed in line with the new arrangements for the Health and Wellbeing Board, and the implementation, development and review of the Borough's joint Health and Wellbeing Strategy for 2012 to 2015. - 5.3 The recommendations from the review can be summarised as: - For the Executive Director for Education, Care and Health Services to become the accountable link between the Borough's Health and Wellbeing Board and the new partnership arrangements; - 2.
-To bring together the partnership arrangements into a single, coordinated framework; - 3.
-To create Stakeholder Conferences for adult services and for children services to meet twice a year to actively involve partner agencies and service users in shaping business planning and priorities for the future; - 4.
-To develop seven service user consultative groups to meet twice a year to give service users a voice in service development; - 5.
+- 3.1 The recommendations included below are the result of the analysis of responses to the review, the desktop review, interviews and the benchmarking exercise. - The recommendations have been developed in line with the new arrangements for the Health and Wellbeing Board, and the implementation, development and review of the Borough's joint Health and Wellbeing Strategy for 2012 to 2015. - 3.3 The recommendations from the review can be summarised as: - For the Executive Director for Education, Care and Health Services to become the accountable link between the Borough's Health and Wellbeing Board and the new partnership arrangements; - 2.
+To bring together the partnership arrangements into a single, coordinated framework: - 3.
+To create Stakeholder Conferences for adult services and for children services to meet twice a year to actively involve partner agencies and service users in shaping business planning and priorities for the future: - 4.
+To continue to ensure that the Bromley Parent Voice, Bromley Youth Council and the Carers Forum continue to provide effective engagement with service users and their carers to enable them to shape service planning, development and review, and to explore further ways of engaging other service user groups. - 5.
 To develop virtual service user panel(s) which bring together service users, families and carers, and existing partnership group members, to gather views and consult with people on specific services or issues for services, and enable users to shape service development; - To transform some partnership groups to task and finish groups with clear terms of reference focused on delivering projects and tasks identified as priorities for the Borough; - 7.
-To encourage particular existing partnership groups to look at options of becoming user led self-funding bodies; - 8.
-To provide appropriate financial and officer support (as necessary) to partnership bodies within the new framework by refocusing the support that are currently provided to those that are to be disbanded; and - 9.
+To encourage particular existing partnership groups to look at options of becoming user led self-funding bodies;

+- To provide appropriate financial and officer support (as necessary) to partnership bodies within the new framework by refocusing the support that are currently provided to those that are to be disbanded; and - 9.
 To routinely review the effectiveness of the partnership arrangements prior to the commencement of each financial year.